 Whistleblowing is considered among the most effective and powerful means to expose and combat crime, corruption, and public health threats.
 In particular, digital whistleblowing is being more and more used to fight corruption, defend human rights and the environment, for civil rights activism and electoral integrity monitoring, as well as for permanent watchdog initiatives such as investigative journalism groups and independent media.
 Because digital whistleblowing is an enormously effective and adaptable tool for all of these initiatives, we seek to support and strengthen it in a coordinated, sustainable, and impactful effort.

-The Digital Whistleblowing Fund is an experimental small-grant program by the Hermes Center and Renewable Freedom Foundation (RFF) that enables investigative journalism groups and human rights grassroots organizations to apply to receive financial, operational and strategic support in starting a secure digital whistleblowing initiative, as part of their social mission.
-Digital Whistleblowing Fund has been supported by the Open Society Initiative for Europe (OSIFE) in its first call for applications meant for projects operating within Europe.
+The Digital Whistleblowing Fund is an experimental small-grant program that enables investigative journalism groups and human rights grassroots organizations to apply to receive financial, operational and strategic support in starting a secure digital whistleblowing initiative based on GlobaLeaks.

 Grassroots organizations that set up digital whistleblowing projects include investigative journalists and groups, human rights and environmental activists, anti-corruption groups, media and free speech activists, and many more.
 However, they are often underfunded and lack the specific and mixed set of skills in essential areas to successfully run a whistleblowing initiative: strategic, organizational, legal, IT, and security.

 The Digital Whistleblowing Fund has been running following thematic rounds including anti-corruption, gender-based violence, the rights of minorities, migrants, and refugees.
 For each round, the selected Jury members are experts stakeholders in the fields we are addressing.